An extension of Furstenberg's theorem of the infinitude of primes: Basic definitions and properties

 From now on, we will work on $\mathcal{Z}_k=\{ \Z , + ,\odot_{_{k}}, < \}$.
-If $k\neq 2$, the \textit{k-arithmetic} product $\odot_{_{k}}$ is not commutative and not associative; thus, the group or ring structures are not considered in this paper.
-However, we have interesting algebraic properties that connect the usual product with the others.
+If $k\neq 2$, the $k$-\textit{arithmetic} product $\odot_{_{k}}$ is not commutative and not associative; thus, the group or ring structures are not considered in this paper.
+However, we have elementary algebraic properties that connect the usual product with the others.
 For instance: